bguiz/angular-ember-compare/content/mvc/models.md

 ### How this might change with ES6

-There is currently [a draft proposal in ECMAScript 6](http://wiki.ecmascript.org/doku.php?id=harmony:observe, the standards specification for the next version of Javascript, for `Object.observe()`.
+There is currently [a draft proposal in ECMAScript 6](http://wiki.ecmascript.org/doku.php?id=harmony:observe, the standards specification for the next version of JavaScript, for `Object.observe()`.
 The specification calls for native methods on all POJSOs to observe for changes made to their state.